-Device mirroring, or ‘screen sharing’, gives students and teachers the ability to share content wirelessly from their personal device to a larger display at the front of the classroom.
+Device mirroring, or ‘screen sharing’, gives students and teachers the ability to share content wirelessly from their personal devices to a larger display at the front of the classroom, such as the Promethean Australia ActivPanel interactive display.

 In a recent post, we discussed how you can boost engagement by using device mirroring.
-So, if you’re new to screen sharing, it’s worth having a quick read of this article first:
+So, if you’re new to screen sharing, it’s worth having a quick read of this article first, ‘boosting engagement in lessons with device mirroring’.

 In this second post, we will be looking at how you can push the benefits of screen sharing even further by adding video cameras to your setup.
 In fact, this is easier than ever before, as portable devices common in schools like tablets and smartphones usually have a built-in camera!